Chipotle Mexican Grill (NYSE:CMG) Price Target Increased to $1,600.00 by Analysts at Stephens

-Chipotle Mexican Grill (NYSE:CMG) had its target price lifted by investment analysts at Stephens from $1,450.00 to $1,600.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
-The brokerage currently has an “equal weight” rating on the restaurant operator’s stock.
-Stephens’ price target points to a potential upside of 6.44% from the stock’s previous close.
+Chipotle Mexican Grill (NYSE:CMG) had its price target raised by equities research analysts at Stephens from $1,450.00 to $1,600.00 in a research note issued to investors on Wednesday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the restaurant operator’s stock.
+Stephens’ price objective would suggest a potential upside of 9.59% from the company’s current price.

-Several other analysts also recently weighed in on the company.
-Telsey Advisory Group upped their price target on Chipotle Mexican Grill from $1,350.00 to $1,600.00 and gave the stock a “market perform” rating in a research note on Wednesday, February 3rd.
-Truist Securiti increased their price objective on shares of Chipotle Mexican Grill from $1,700.00 to $1,750.00 in a research report on Tuesday, April 6th.
-JPMorgan Chase & Co. boosted their price objective on shares of Chipotle Mexican Grill from $1,350.00 to $1,460.00 and gave the stock a “neutral” rating in a report on Monday.
-Truist Securities boosted their price target on Chipotle Mexican Grill from $1,700.00 to $1,750.00 and gave the stock a “buy” rating in a research note on Tuesday, April 13th.
-Finally, Piper Sandler reiterated an “overweight” rating and issued a $2,000.00 price target (up from $1,835.00) on shares of Chipotle Mexican Grill in a research note on Monday, February 1st.
-Twelve research analysts have rated the stock with a hold rating and twenty have given a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus target price of $1,623.63.
+Several other research firms have also commented on CMG.
+Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Chipotle Mexican Grill from $1,462.00 to $1,495.00 and gave the stock a “hold” rating in a research note on Friday, April 23rd.
+Morgan Stanley boosted their target price on shares of Chipotle Mexican Grill from $1,476.00 to $1,602.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 22nd.
+BTIG Research boosted their target price on shares of Chipotle Mexican Grill from $1,600.00 to $1,725.00 and gave the stock a “buy” rating in a research report on Thursday, April 22nd.
+BMO Capital Markets boosted their target price on shares of Chipotle Mexican Grill from $1,415.00 to $1,460.00 and gave the stock a “market perform” rating in a research report on Thursday, April 22nd.
+Finally, Argus boosted their target price on shares of Chipotle Mexican Grill from $1,460.00 to $1,700.00 in a research report on Thursday, February 4th.
+Ten equities research analysts have rated the stock with a hold rating and twenty have issued a buy rating to the company.
+The company currently has a consensus rating of “Buy” and a consensus price target of $1,655.29.

-In other Chipotle Mexican Grill news, insider Laurie Schalow sold 600 shares of the firm’s stock in a transaction that occurred on Tuesday, February 9th.
-The shares were sold at an average price of $1,555.05, for a total value of $933,030.00.
-Following the transaction, the insider now directly owns 6,857 shares of the company’s stock, valued at $10,662,977.85.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Scott Boatwright sold 5,822 shares of the company’s stock in a transaction on Thursday, February 4th.
-The shares were sold at an average price of $1,497.75, for a total transaction of $8,719,900.50.
-Following the sale, the insider now owns 9,551 shares of the company’s stock, valued at approximately $14,305,010.25.
+In other Chipotle Mexican Grill news, CTO Curtis E. Garner sold 5,062 shares of the stock in a transaction dated Friday, February 5th.
+The shares were sold at an average price of $1,508.40, for a total transaction of $7,635,520.80.
+Following the completion of the transaction, the chief technology officer now owns 21,065 shares of the company’s stock, valued at $31,774,446.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, insider Scott Boatwright sold 5,822 shares of the stock in a transaction dated Thursday, February 4th.
+The stock was sold at an average price of $1,497.75, for a total transaction of $8,719,900.50.
+Following the transaction, the insider now directly owns 9,551 shares of the company’s stock, valued at approximately $14,305,010.25.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 19,335 shares of company stock worth $28,243,141.
-1.00% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders have sold 19,335 shares of company stock valued at $28,243,141.
+1.00% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Price T Rowe Associates Inc. MD boosted its holdings in Chipotle Mexican Grill by 3.4% during the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 2,403,185 shares of the restaurant operator’s stock worth $3,332,521,000 after buying an additional 78,320 shares during the last quarter.
-BlackRock Inc. lifted its holdings in Chipotle Mexican Grill by 3.4% during the fourth quarter.
-BlackRock Inc. now owns 1,955,400 shares of the restaurant operator’s stock worth $2,711,573,000 after acquiring an additional 64,028 shares in the last quarter.
-Edgewood Management LLC acquired a new position in Chipotle Mexican Grill in the fourth quarter valued at about $1,555,057,000.
-Wells Fargo & Company MN increased its holdings in shares of Chipotle Mexican Grill by 9.7% in the fourth quarter.
-Wells Fargo & Company MN now owns 444,662 shares of the restaurant operator’s stock worth $616,617,000 after acquiring an additional 39,383 shares in the last quarter.
-Finally, Norges Bank bought a new stake in Chipotle Mexican Grill during the 4th quarter worth approximately $355,121,000.
-Institutional investors and hedge funds own 90.03% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Citizens & Northern Corp boosted its stake in shares of Chipotle Mexican Grill by 0.6% in the fourth quarter.
+Citizens & Northern Corp now owns 1,096 shares of the restaurant operator’s stock valued at $1,520,000 after purchasing an additional 7 shares during the period.
+Assetmark Inc. boosted its stake in shares of Chipotle Mexican Grill by 22.6% in the fourth quarter.
+Assetmark Inc. now owns 38 shares of the restaurant operator’s stock valued at $53,000 after purchasing an additional 7 shares during the period.
+Veritable L.P. boosted its stake in shares of Chipotle Mexican Grill by 1.2% in the fourth quarter.
+Veritable L.P. now owns 615 shares of the restaurant operator’s stock valued at $853,000 after purchasing an additional 7 shares during the period.
+Steward Partners Investment Advisory LLC boosted its stake in shares of Chipotle Mexican Grill by 8.1% in the fourth quarter.
+Steward Partners Investment Advisory LLC now owns 93 shares of the restaurant operator’s stock valued at $129,000 after purchasing an additional 7 shares during the period.
+Finally, Calamos Wealth Management LLC boosted its stake in shares of Chipotle Mexican Grill by 1.4% in the first quarter.
+Calamos Wealth Management LLC now owns 505 shares of the restaurant operator’s stock valued at $718,000 after purchasing an additional 7 shares during the period.
+90.03% of the stock is owned by institutional investors and hedge funds.

 About Chipotle Mexican Grill